VetBond Tissue Adhesive

 After opening, do not return the bottle to the refrigerator.

 Avoid contact with skin and eyes.
 If in eyes, hold eyelids open and flush thoroughly with water.
 An ophthalmologist should be consulted.

 Use in a well-ventilated area.

 Avoid breathing vapors over long periods of time.

-Avoid contact of adhesive with instruments, gloves and surgical instruments.
+Avoid contact of the adhesive with instruments, gloves, and surgical instruments.

 Do not use:

 If adhesive appears thicker than water at room temperature.
-Thickened product has partially polymerized and will not form an acceptable bond.
+The thickened product has partially polymerized and will not form an acceptable bond.

 - Internally, on infected and/or deep puncture wounds, or below the epidermal layer.